 Is Lisbon’s LX Factory worth visiting?
+Yes!
+The LX Factory is worth visiting.
 Let’s see what the LX Factory has to offer.

 What is the LX Factory?